 As cybersecurity, privacy and data ethics become increasingly intertwined, organizations need a central place to turn for actionable advice.
-Introducing Digital Trust Insights, a new platform that explores how to build confidence in the readiness of people, processes and technologies to meet tomorrow’s challenges.
+So PwC has developed Digital Trusts Insights, a new platform that explores how to build confidence in the readiness of people, processes and technologies to meet tomorrow’s challenges.

 Trust is critical.
 Build yours now.

 With the internet of things (IoT) becoming ubiquitous, and consumers demanding products with an emphasis on cybersecurity and privacy, organizations are revamping their security policies.
 Key IoT investment areas include policies and technologies to protect consumer privacy, as well as data governance policies.